dorkbox/Notify/README.md

 8. Can register a callback for when a user clicks on the notification body
 9. Animates to a collated position if multiple notifications are in the same position
 10. Bypasses the swing EDT, and now renders at a beautiful 30 frames-per-second.
+11. Can have notifications in an application or on the desktop.

 - This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
 Java 6+